 Solution

-- Step down voltage near consumers for safe use.
+- Stepping down the voltage near consumers for safe residential, commercial, and industrial use.

 Explanation